poke1024/vectorian-2021-demo/README.md

 # ABSTRACT

-## The Vectorian Notebook – An Interactive Environment with Text Similarity Algorithms and Embeddings for the Detection of Intertextuality
+## “Embed, embed!
+There’s knocking at the gate." - Detecting Intertextuality with the Vectorian Notebook of Embeddings

 *Bernhard Liebl & Manuel Burghardt, Computational Humanities Group, Leipzig University*